jorgebucaran/hyperapp/docs/architecture/actions.md

 A well-formed effecter is as generic as it can be.

-#### Synchonization
+#### Synchronization

-Effecters which run some asynchronous operation and wish to report the results of it back to your app will need to ensure that the timing of their communication dispatch happens in alignment with Hyperapp's repaint cycle.
+Effecters which run some asynchronous operation and wish to report the results of it back to your app will need to ensure that the timing of their communication dispatch happens in alignment with Hyperapp’s repaint cycle.
 This is important to ensure the state is set correctly.

-Hyperapp's repaint cycle stays synchronized with the browser's natural repaint cycle, so asynchronous effecters must do the same.
+Hyperapp’s repaint cycle stays synchronized with the browser’s natural repaint cycle, so asynchronous effecters must do the same.
 The preferred way to do this is with [`requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
 If for some reason that method is unavailable, the fallback is [`setTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout).

-Let's see an example of an ill-formed asynchronous effecter:
+Let’s see an example of an ill-formed asynchronous effecter:

 ```js
 // This effecter is ill-formed.